Financial Aid & Scholarship Services

 General Eligibility Requirements

-To receive financial aid you must demonstrate that you are qualified to obtain education by:
+To receive financial aid you must be admitted to NMSU Alamogordo as a degree seeking student in an eligible degree or certificate program and demonstrate that you are qualified to obtain education by:

 - Having a high school diploma or a recognized equivalent such as a General Educational Development (GED) certificate or